ToJohansson/E-commerce-Platform/README.md

 Set up RabbitMQ locally or use a cloud service.
 Configure PostgreSQL database in Docker containers or using a cloud service.
 Navigate to the backend directory and run mvn spring-boot:run to start the backend services.
-Frontend Setup:

-Navigate to the frontend directory and run npm install to install dependencies.
-Start the frontend development server using np